 Thank god I listened to my intuition.
 Once I began doing individual work with a professional the deeper healing began.
 I was able to face those giant waves of emotion and allow them to wash over my body while staying present and knowing that these emotions were not bigger than me.
 I let my body shake it out and do whatever it needed to do to heal and let go.
 I had someone to help me understand what I was feeling and give me a roadmap for an experience that occurred as complete chaos and madness.

 Over the years I've continued to listen to my intuition and find resources and tools of all kinds to continue healing and growing.
 Now I am clear that I experienced all of this loss for a reason.
 It was my initiation into my unique gifts and a path to my greater purpose.
 I was being hollowed out so the light could shine brighter and stronger inside me.

 Now I am ready to give back.
-The best way that I've found to give back is to become a Grief Counselor and Transformational Coach to witness and hold space for others that are navigating the depths of grief.
+The best way that I've found to give back is to become a Grief Counselor and Transformational Coach to witness and hold space for others to consciously grieve and heal.
 I am a stand to normalize grief and contribute to a greater paradigm shift in how we relate to death as a nation.
 This is what means the most to me.
 I know that if I were on my death bed looking back on my life I would be filled with joy knowing that this is how I chose to spend my time and energy.
 And for that I am eternally grateful!

 LIVE & LEAD WITH YOUR HEART.

 FOLLOW WITH SMART.
 LEAVE A LEGACY.™